acunniffe/docs/setup/project-setup.md

 # If using the Logging Strategy
 strategy:
   type: logging
   commandToRun: sbt test  # The command used to execute the API tests

 # If using the proxy Strategy
 strategy:
   type: proxy
   targetHost: localhost   # The host of your mock API
   targetPort: 3005        # The port of your mock API
   commandToRun: sbt test  # The command used to execute the API tests

 api:
   id: api-slug   # The name of your Optic project team/api for team projects.
+  version: 0.1.0 # The semantic version of the API
   paths:
     - /users
     - /users/login